-So pop along to our FREE Nurse Clinics, which are available by appointment only:
+So pop along to our nurse clinics, which are available on weekdays by appointment only:

-Below is a list of our clinics, but call us to find out how our nurses can help you with other issues including:
+Below is a list of our clinics, please call us to find out more detail and charges; some of these clinics are free.

 Dental care clinic